-‘RHOBH’ Alum Camille Grammer, 52, Shares Stunning Bare-Faced Photos From Hawaii
+'RHOBH' Alum Camille Grammer, 52, Shares Stunning Bare-Faced Photos From Hawaii

 Camille Grammer shared stunning make-up free photos to her Instagram page.

-The 52-year-old mom of two posted two pics as she posed in a blue one-piece swimsuit while sitting on a beach chair.
-In the snaps, Camille’s hair was slightly wet as she looked up, and then away, from the camera.
+The 52-year-old mother of two posted two pics as she posed in a blue one-piece swimsuit while sitting on a beach chair.
+In the snaps, Camille's hair was slightly wet as she looked up and then away from the camera.
 Because the former Real Housewives of Beverly Hills star was bare-faced in the photos, a smattering of freckles could be seen on her face as she pursed her lips for the two poses.

 Fans reacted to Camille's glowy selfies with comments and fire emoji.
 The former Club MTV dancer thanked several fans for their kind comments after they praised her for posting natural, filter-free photos of herself instead of the made-up, edited pics that so many celebs share.